 In this example, we’re encouraging people to book a free consultation on our website:

-Once you are satisfied with the content and appearance of your Resource Guide you can download the PDF version by clicking the “generate PDF” link at the top of the screen.
+Once you are satisfied with the content and appearance of your Resource Guide you can publish it by clicking the ‘publish’ button at the top of the screen.

 That’s it.
 In just a few minutes we have been able to create a professionally designed Resource Guide that can be used as a lead magnet.
 Since these are so straightforward to make you should consider creating multiple different Resource Guides to use throughout your website.